rubiocode/Google-Books-Search-Engine/README.md

 * `server.js`: Implement the Apollo Server and apply it to the Express server as middleware.
 DONE

 * `auth.js`: Update the auth middleware function to work with the GraphQL API.
+DONE

 	**Hint**: Refer to the class activities as a refresher on how to do this.

 * `Schemas` directory:

 	* `index.js`: Export your typeDefs and resolvers.
+DONE

 	* `resolvers.js`: Define the query and mutation functionality to work with the Mongoose models.
+DONE

 		**Hint**: Use the functionality in the `user-controller.js` as a guide.

-	* `typeDefs.js`: Define the necessary `Query` and `Mutation` types:
+	* `typeDefs.js`: Define the necessary `Query` and `Mutation` types: DONE

 		* `Query` type: